KyosukeTakami/HypoGen_LA/README.md

             else:
                 print(f"Warning: 'keywords' or 'GenHypo' not found in entry {i}.
 Skipping this entry.")

-    with jsonlines.open("ftdata_chatgpt4o.jsonl", "w") as writer:
+    with jsonlines.open("ftdata_HypoLA.jsonl", "w") as writer:
         writer.write_all(ft_data)

        # Configuration OpenAI API key configuration